Allergy Shots in Springdale, AR: What to Know

 - Cancel anytime

 Springdale allergy shot costs trend below the Arkansas state average at $1,600–$3,000 per year.
 As a smaller northwest Arkansas city, allergist availability is limited compared to nearby Fayetteville.
-Curex provides an at-home alternative at $59 per month with no office visits required.
+Curex provides at-home SCIT allergy shots at $129/month with no clinic visits required.

 Ready to skip the surprise bills?